liujiale-study/MSAIProj_HP-PPI/README.md

-# Virulence Prediction Model for Host Pathogen Protein-Protein Interactions
+# Virulence Prediction Model for Host-IAV Protein-Protein Interactions
 A project for NTU MSc Artificial Intelligence course.

-In this project, we design and implement a model that is capable predicting the virulence class of protein interactions between mouse and virus proteins.
+In this project, we design and implement a model that utilises Graph Neural Networks (GNN) to predict the virulence class of protein-protein interactions between mouse and IAV proteins.
-We also curate a dataset for training and evaluating our model.
+We also create a dataset for training and evaluating our model.

 ## Environment Setup
 Our project is built on a Python 3.9.18 environement, with WSL2 as the system OS.